micouy/kn/README.md

 ## Search engine

 - [ ] What to do about `.` and `..` in the middle of path abbreviation?
 With `..` in paths the results would be too unpredictable.
 Are there any situations when `..` show up in path?
 The user probably wouldn't type it but a command line tool could return such path.
+- [ ] Return objects containing details about the matches (the sequence of `Congruence`s with details about which chars have been matched).
+This will be useful in interactive mode.
 - [ ] Use inodes instead of traversing the directory structure using `read_dir()`.
 [Guide.](https://fasterthanli.me/series/reading-files-the-hard-way) Are there inodes on other OSes?
 - [ ] Read [Falsehoods programmers believe about paths](https://yakking.branchable.com/posts/falsehoods-programmers-believe-about-file-paths/).